sumanmummaneni3/sumanmummaneni3/README.md

-Hello this is Suman Mummaneni
-I am a software engineer love to work on Web applications.
+I am a Java and React JS developer building user-friendly web applications.
-Have worked on Java, currently working on React JS.

-I will start uploading my work that can be made public and learnings.

-Please do send me your comments and request on my work.
+I'm passionate about clean code, and optimized algorithums.
+I'm always learning and enjoy contributing to open source projects in my free time.
+You can find some of my projects on my LinkedIn profile.